naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 3. Get Spreadsheet ID.
 For more detail.
 Please refer to [https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)
 4. Move to the settings page from side menu that Plugins > WP Simple Google Sheets Fetcher.
 6. Enter your api key and sheetsID in form.
-7. Choose "Display Google Sheets Data" block, use side panel to indicate the range to fetch data.
+7. Choose "Display Google Sheets Data" block at Widgets category, use side panel to indicate the range to fetch data.
 8. It will display the data in your post.

 == Installation ==